NCSC-NL/OpenSSL-2022/README.md

 ## Hall of fame

 We would like to thank every single one that provided source information or whom contributed to our GitHub page.

-NCSC-NL believes the GitHub page is a succes and you made that possible.
 Below we present a very incomplete list of contributants or sources we consider the repository's hall of fame:

 * [SANS](https://isc.sans.edu/diary/Upcoming+Critical+OpenSSL+Vulnerability+What+will+be+Affected/29192/)